astavrop0/MAI_for_stock_return_predictability/README.md

 Description of Steps
 ------------

-- Preparing a folder structure using the cookiecutter Data Science template
+- Preparing of a folder structure, using the cookiecutter Data Science template

 - Downloading raw data [see below]